kcw00/NoteApp/README.md

       Install user-event library
       `npm install --save-dev @testing-library/user-event`

+   ### Testing project with Vitest
    Test the app with `npm test`

 ### Test coverage
    To find the coverage of tests, run this command
       `npm test -- --coverage`
    - install `@vitest/coverage-v8` by answering `yes` after running the command above run the command again

    To see the HTML report of the coverage, run this command
    `open coverage/index.html`
-   this report will tell us the lines of untested code in each components
+   - this report will tell us the lines of untested code in each components

 ---
 ## Unit testing